reiver/article-20250227/README.md

 ## Department of Government Efficiency (DOGE)

+But why all the concern about the DOGE‽

-And, the third of the three things the protest video is about is — the Department of Government Efficiency (DOGE).
+The third of the three things the protest video is about is — the Department of Government Efficiency (DOGE).

 Promoted by Elon Musk, Mr. Musk has described the Department of Government Efficiency (DOGE) as a transformative initiative aimed at streamlining government operations and reducing wasteful spending.
 He envisions DOGE as a "meritocratic federal government that rewards excellence," focusing on promoting high-performing government workers and implementing significant cost-saving measures.